philmph/Log-istic/README.md

 ## About

-This project is used for providing various different logging methods for PowerShell.
-The mopdule provided is opinionated and reflects my idea of how logging should look like.
-Changes might occur over time.
+This project is used to provide various different logging functions for PowerShell.
+The module provided is opinionated and reflects my idea of how logging should look like.

 ## Installation